POTHOLE DAMAGE: HOW TO CLAIM

 6. Make an appeal

-If your claim's rejected and you feel it's unfair, you can appeal it.
+If your claim is rejected and you feel it's unfair, you can appeal it.

 How big a problem are potholes?

-Potholes have cost the UK's councils more than £3.7million in compensation in the last 18 months.
+Between April 2018 and December 2019, potholes have cost the UK's councils more than £3.7million in compensation.
 But to repair a pothole only costs around £39.80 on average.
 We think local authorities could have filled in around 93,923 potholes for that money.1

 Edmund King, AA President, said: "In the context of pothole compensation it's a case of throwing money down a hole."